Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/py2slx.md

 3. Launch MATLAB

    To ensure a successful execution, confirm that you have launched MATLAB in a Python environment with PyTorch installed.
-If you encounter any issues, make sure that `GOPS` is installed in the same `PyTorch` environment. `PyTorch` is the only requirement.
+If you encounter any issues, make sure that `GOPS` is installed in the same `PyTorch` environment.

     - If you prefer using your system-wide Python installation, you may launch MATLAB either from the shortcut or command line.

-    - If utilizing a conda-based environment, the most efficient method would be to initiate MATLAB via the command line interface.
+    - For the conda-based environment, the most efficient method would be to initiate MATLAB via the command line interface.

         ```shell
         conda activate <YOUR_ENV_WITH_PYTORCH>